gjoris/cognito-examples-azureb2c/README.md

 # DISCLAIMER

-This is an example of an integration between Spring Boot and Cognito.
+This is an example of an integration between Spring Boot and IAM, using a Web Identity.

 ### This is **NOT** official AWS code.
 ### This is **NOT** supported code.